ceresBakalite/ceres/README.md

 method was inevitable.
 Whether it adds, or for that matter simplifies, a great deal towards the art of array manipulation is open to debate.

-The functions presented here have been used as the basis for handling large JSON lists as their text based structure is highly conducive to managing one to *n* data constructs and can be particularly useful when traversing long cartesian joins.
+The functions presented here, although primitive, began life as the basis for handling large JSON lists.
+The text based structure of these lists is highly conducive to representing one to *n* data constructs and these simple routines can be particularly useful when required to traversing particularly long cartesian joins.

 <br>